DaneVinson/scarredworld/pages/pantheon.md

 ### Seethisat [NE]

-Seethisat takes many forms though most commonly he appears as a desiccated lich-like figure.
+Seethisat can take many forms.
+Among the more common is a desiccated giant clothed in robes of darkness.
 His domains of influence include pain, death, plague, sickness and starvation.
 The red skull is universally known to be the sign of Seethisat.

 ![](../images/red-skull.png)

-### Jakahn (N)
+### Jarl-Kahn (N)
-Jakahn commonly appears as a powerfully built human male.
-His sword Luckstrum is invariably at his side.
+Jarl-Kahn commonly appears as a powerfully built human male, his sword Luckstrum invariably at his side.
 Jakahn's domains include war, combat, bravery, swiftness, luck, athletics, gambling, drinking and fornication.
 His most common symbol is a plain sword.

 ![](../images/sword.png)